arnaud-lb/php-rdkafka/CONTRIBUTING.md

 Pull requests should be made against the 5.x branch, which supports both PHP 7 and PHP 8.

+## How to make good contributions

+- Before starting to work, maybe open an issue before starting to find whether your change would be accepted.
+- Make sure to create relatively small PRs.
+This is easier to review, and will be merged faster.
+Do not send huge PRs with multiple unrelated changes.
+- Make sure that you followed the design/style (see bellow)
+- Make sure that your changes do not introduce new compiler warnings or errors

 ## Testing

 Tests are in phpt file format in the tests directory.